pwil3058/epygibus/README.md

-By making the assumption that if the modification time and size of a file being backed up is the same as that in the previous snapshot then the content is unchanged considerable reductions in the time to take a snapshot are achieved (approximately 2 orders of magnitude).
+By making the assumption that if the modification time and size of a file being backed up is the same as that in the previous snapshot then the content is unchanged considerable reductions in the time to take a snapshot are achieved (approximately 1 order of magnitude).
 There is a __--paranoid__ option on the __bu__ subcommand to turn off this feature.